 Slack is a platform for meaningful communication, brainstorming, and project control.

-Teams empower practical remote work using video calls, file repository, and a shared work environment.
+Teams empower practical remote work using video calls, file repositories, and a shared work environment.

 Zoom is a powerful tool for a video conference with many members.
 You can use it for online meetings from around the world.

-Envoy encourages visitors to register in the virtual reception so that you know whom you will talk to before the meeting.
-Also, the app lets book a meeting room right from the mobile app.
+Envoy encourages visitors to register in the virtual reception to know whom you will talk to before the meeting.
+Also, the app lets you book a meeting room right from the mobile app.